The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 Multiple Offenders 30-Month DUI Program (SB 1365): 30-months of Education Program and Group Counseling.
 This program is offered in very few counties (not Mendocino County or any other North Bay county) and may be a significant alternative to increased jail time in certain multiple offense DUI cases (Veh.
 Code Section 23548(b)).

-Client Comment: Jake, at enrollment they told me to sign up for the 9-month class because my alcohol levels were above .20%, and the DMV might not give me back my license after 30 days if I don't sign up for the longer class required by DMV, but after sentencing you told me to sign up for the shorter class.
+Client Comment: Ryan, at enrollment they told me to sign up for the 9-month class because my alcohol levels were above .20%, and the DMV might not give me back my license after 30 days if I don't sign up for the longer class required by DMV, but after sentencing you told me to sign up for the shorter class.
 What should I do?
-Jake's Reply: DUI program "counselors" often believe that it's up to the DMV which class you take, but the law authorizes the Court to make the decision which class is required for first offenders, not the DMV.
+Ryan's Reply: DUI program "counselors" often believe that it's up to the DMV which class you take, but the law authorizes the Court to make the decision which class is required for first offenders, not the DMV.
 In your case I was able to get the high blood alcohol allegation dismissed and the shorter class ordered, so even though your counselor says it would be safer to take the longer (more expensive) class, he is absolutely wrong in your case.
 Following his advice would have landed nearly twice as much money for the DUI program, and cost you three times the number of classes, so I'm glad you checked with your friendly Mendocino DUI lawyer before following his directions.

 Timing is critical to getting your driving privileges back.
 Be sure you are eligible for your license to be returned on the first possible day.
 Typically, the best way to do this is sign up immediately for drinking driver program classes ("DDP") once a suspension begins.
 Click here for Mendocino County's DUI Programs, or here for Napa's DUI Program, or here for Marin's DUI Program, or here for Sonoma County DUI Program information.